 Jered and Julia Serben own and operate Serben Farms, a century old farming operation that is now running five generations deep.
 The company has a rich history that began in their early pioneer days of survival and has continued to today.
 Growing up, Jered's father ran the farm to maximize efficiency, with a state of the art conventional hog operation.
 This was successful until the 2001 hog-market crash, and provided Jered with a resource of knowledge to maximize animal health, ethically raise them and by treat them with respect.
 The reward is tremendous quality in their meat.
+All of our hogs live outdoors for their entire lives, with straw-bedded shelters available for warmth.
+Some live in pens, and some on pasture, depending on the stage of their lifecycle and the season.
+They are fed a grain-based feed along with anything they forage.
 The Organic Box is proud to serve Serben Farms pork to our food family members.
 Serben's is a place where happy pigs make a happy farm, and a happy meal fills a happy heart.

 Packed with fresh, organic pork and spices these sausages have authenitic Italian flavoring and are perfect in any recipe from cheesy lasagne to a spicy penne - or grilled up on their own with a side of local potatoes!